Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

 The chronic excessive resorption of calcium from bone caused by excessive parathyroid hormone can result in osteopenia.
 Parathyroid hormone causes resorption of bones causing thinning of cortices and widening of medullae.
 Haversian canals are enlarged, and cancellous bones can become papery thin.

-In severe cases, this may result in osteitis fibrosa cystica, which is characterized by subperiosteal resorption of the distal phalanges, tapering of the distal clavicles, salt-and-pepper appearance of the skull, and brown tumors of the long bones.
+In severe cases, this may result in osteitis fibrosa cystica, which is characterized by subperiosteal resorption of the distal phalanges, tapering of the distal clavicles, the salt-and-pepper appearance of the skull, and brown tumors of the long bones.
 This is not commonly seen now.

 Thin long bones bend under the stress of weight bearing.
 Intervertebral disks become ballooned as they indent soft vertebral bodies.
 This is noted as codfish spine on radiographs.